varunrpillai/paint/README.md

    d) click on clear (cross icon) on the upper toolbar.
    e) dialog appears to clear the drawing.
    f) click on clear.
-   Verify: See if the painting clears.
+   Verify: See if the painting gets cleared.

 ## Paper Prototyping
 <img src="./refimages/paperprototype.jpg" width="532" height="400">